National and state-level datasets of United States forensic DNA databases 2001-2025: Background Summary

 The FBI has published monthly NDIS statistics since the early 2000s, including counts of offender, arrestee, and forensic profiles, along with cumulative investigations aided \cite{Unknown2022-qe}.
 These statistics are commonly referenced in the literature, with studies reporting point-in-time totals based on the FBI's website at the time of writing.
 For example, counts from June 2011 \cite{Ge2012-if}, January 2012 \cite{Ge2012-ve}, May 2013 \cite{Ge2014-rl}, October 2021 \cite{Wickenheiser2022-tb}, November 2022 \cite{Link2023-dm}, and February 2024 \cite{Greenwald2024-sg}.
 However, these reports are released only as individual snapshots and are not preserved in a longitudinal, machine-readable format, limiting their use for tracking changes over time.

 Data availability is inconsistent at the state level.
 Some states publish total SDIS counts or break down profiles by category, while others provide general department summaries or statutory references that are not specific to SDIS.
 Many do not publish SDIS-level statistics easily available to the public.
 Demographic composition is even more sparsely documented.
-The only known compilation of racial and gender composition data comes from a 2020 publication by Murphy and Tong \cite{Murphy2020-pc}, who submitted Freedom of Information Act (FOIA) requests to all 50 states and received responses from seven.
+The only known compilation of sex and racial composition data comes from a 2020 publication by Murphy and Tong \cite{Murphy2020-pc}, who submitted Freedom of Information Act (FOIA) requests to all 50 states and received responses from seven.
 Their publication includes summary tables describing the demographic composition of state DNA databases and annual DNA profile collection counts.
-In this work, we digitize and standardize those materials to enable integration with other public data to support structured reuse.
+In this work, we digitise and standardise those materials to enable integration with other public data to support structured reuse.

 This Data Descriptor introduces three datasets that document the structure, scale, and composition of U.S. forensic DNA databases.
 The first is a national-level NDIS time series (2001--2025) reconstructed from archived FBI webpages, including monthly counts by index and jurisdiction, participating laboratory counts, and investigations aided.
 The second is a current cross-sectional SDIS dataset that compiles reported totals and profile-type breakdowns if applicable, with accompanying metadata on arrestee collection, familial search authorization, and relevant state statutes for all 50 states.
-The third dataset provides structured versions of two resources derived from Murphy and Tong (2020): 1) racial and gender composition by state, year, and index type, and 2) annual state-level profile collection counts.
+The third dataset provides structured versions of two resources derived from Murphy and Tong (2020): 1) sex and racial composition by state, year, and index type, and 2) annual state-level profile collection counts.

 These datasets are intended to support research on the scale and governance of forensic DNA infrastructure in the United States, including cross-state comparison, time series modeling, and evaluation of demographic composition.
 The longitudinal NDIS dataset also enables investigation of how operational or policy shifts---such as the expansion of the CODIS core STR set to 20 loci in 2017 \cite{Hares2015-ep}---may have influenced profile accumulation.
 All datasets are versioned, documented, and released with processing code to facilitate transparent reuse.